AppsFlyer/donkey/README.md

 ## TODO
+- Go over donkey-spec with Ben, work on dependant types.
 - See about adding health check support.
 It's probably going to be simple enough to create an "alive" health check without user interference (or with minimal such as port and uri).